 Figure 6.2.3.2-1: N2 message routing over BH PDU session

 When MWAB-UE establishes the PDU session to access the OAM server, the address(es) of the AMF(s) for the MWAB-gNB to connect to can be configured by the OAM based on MWAB’s location.

-Editor's Note: Details of the OAM configuration, e.g., whether one configuring the operation as a gNB in the BH-PLMN and one for getting configuration for N2/N3, is FFS.
+Details of the configuration of the MWAB-gNB are to be defined by RAN3/SA5.

 The MWAB-gNB requests the connection towards the AMF(s) for N2 backhaul link via the interface with the MWAB-UE, and this triggers the establishment of a PDU session with a dedicated DNN/S-NSSAI based on Local Configuration or URSP rules of the MWAB-UE.

 The MWAB generates the UL N2 message (e.g. NG SETUP REQUEST message) whose source IP address is the IP address associated with the N2 connection provided by the of MWAB-UE and destination IP address is the AMF address.